-Effective July 27, 2017, the Corporation entered into a directors change of control agreement with each of the independent directors.
-In consideration for the eight years during which the directors have served in that capacity without compensation, in the event of a Change of Control, as defined below, or for the twelve months following a Change of Control, each of the independent directors is entitled to a payment of \$120,000.
-Effective July 27, 2017, each of the independent directors will be paid compensation in their capacity as directors of \$15,000 per year commencing August 1, 2017.
+Effective July 27, 2017, the Corporation entered into a directors change of control agreement with each of J. Gordon McMehen and Robert Myhill (the "2 Independent Directors").
+In consideration for the eight years during which the directors have served in that capacity without compensation, in the event of a Change of Control, as defined below, or for the twelve months following a Change of Control, each of the 2 Independent Directors is entitled to a payment of \$120,000.
+Effective July 27, 2017, each of the 2 Independent Directors will be paid compensation in their capacity as directors of \$15,000 per year commencing August 1, 2017.